 - provide a sense of closure.

 - They will continue to use the writing process and 6+1 Traits of Writing.

-Chapter 5: Students will understand addition and subtraction relationships.
+Chapter 8: Students will move towards two-digit addition and subtraction.

 Common Core Learning Standards: